-Now we move to the results for the larger molecules (Figs. \ref{adaptive_comparison}b-\ref{adaptive_comparison}c).
-For these molecules, the core electrons localized in the s-type orbitals of the beryllium and the oxygen atoms are excluded from the active space.
+Figs. \ref{adaptive_comparison}b-\ref{adaptive_comparison}c plot the numerical results for the BeH$_2$ and the H$_2$O molecules.
+For these larger systems the core electrons localized in the s-type orbitals of the beryllium and the oxygen atoms are excluded from the active space.
 That means that we have four and eight active electrons in the BeH$_2$ and the H$_2$O molecules, respectively, whose wavefunctions are represented using twelve qubits.
 We chose to keep the core electrons frozen for practical purposes as their optimization does not impact effectively neither the electronic structure nor the description of the solute-solvent interaction.

 As we can see looking at the figures all the consideration made above in the case of H$_3^+$ still hold.
 This implies that, at least for the simple systems that we can tackle with current NISQ devices, the procedure involving first the simulation in absence of the solvent to detect the more relevant excited configurations retains its effectiveness as the size of the system increases.
-In addition, we can notice that in this case, where more electrons are involved, the PCM-VQE algorithm predicts lower energy states as compared with the classical simulations at the level IEF-CCSD.
-This is not surprising (in accordance with the comparison, \textit{in vacuo}, between the FCI and CCSD wavefunctions, Tab. \ref{free_energy_comparison_data}) as the variational ansatz works in a larger space than CCSD.
+In addition, we can note that in this case, where more electrons are involved, the PCM-VQE algorithm predicts lower energy states as compared with the classical simulations at the level IEF-CCSD.
+This is not surprising as the variational ansatz spans a larger space than CCSD.
+Further, this is in accordance with the comparison, \textit{in vacuo}, between the FCI and CCSD wavefunctions, Tab. \ref{free_energy_comparison_data_dmso}.

-As we can see looking at Tab. \ref{free_energy_comparison_data}, the variational ansatz is able to recover, in gas-phase, almost all the correlation energy in all cases with maximum differences of $\approx$ 0.4 kcal/mol (i.e., within chemical accuracy).
+We observe from Tab. \ref{free_energy_comparison_data_dmso} that the variational ansatz is able to recover, in gas-phase, almost all the correlation energy in all cases with maximum differences of $\approx$ 0.4 kcal/mol (i.e., within chemical accuracy).
 Further, moving to the calculations in DMSO, with the PCM-VQE we are able to improve the results of the IEF-CCSD wavefunctions up to 1.9 kcal/mol as in the case of BeH$_2$.
-For sake of completeness we reported in Tab. \ref{solvation_data} the solvation free energies for the three molecules considered here, in DMSO.
-We recall solvation free energy is defined as the difference of the free energy in solution minus the energy of the solute \textit{in vacuo}:
+For the sake of completeness we reported in Tab. \ref{solvation_data} the solvation free energies for the simulated molecules in DMSO.
+We recall that the solvation free energy is computed by taking the difference of the free energy in solution and the energy of the solute \textit{in vacuo}: